 Comprehensive Plan Committee

-The Planning Commission's Comprehensive Plan Committee met on the following dates and locations at 6 p.m.
-Agendas were published on the Friday before each meeting and updated with additional materials and presentations following the meeting.
+The Planning Commission's Comprehensive Plan Committee met on the following dates.
 See the agendas.

-- January 30 --Organizational Meeting (City Hall 2nd Floor Conference Room)
+- January 30 - Organizational Meeting (City Hall 2nd Floor)

-- February 13 --Key Issues & Goal Statements (Public Works Conference Room)
+- February 13 - Key Issues & Goal Statements (Public Works)

-- March 6 --Downtown Land Use & Character (City Hall 2nd Floor Conference Room)
+- March 6 - Downtown Land Use & Character (City Hall 2nd Floor)

-- March 20 --Land Use & Map Changes (Manassas Museum Conference Room)
+- March 20 - Land Use & Map Changes (Manassas Museum)

-- April 24 --Transportation and Land Use (Mathis) (City Hall 2nd Floor Conference Room)
+- April 24 - Transportation and Land Use (Mathis) (City Hall 2nd Floor)

-- May 1 --Economic Development (Manassas Museum Conference Room)
+- May 1 - Economic Development (Manassas Museum)

-- May 8 --Community Facilities (Manassas Airport Conference Room)
+- May 8 - Community Facilities (Manassas Airport)

-- May 22 --Parks, Culture & Recreation/Environment & Health (City Hall 2nd Floor Conference Room)
+- May 22 - Parks, Culture & Recreation/Environment & Health (City Hall 2nd Floor)

-- June 12 - Review Open Items (Manassas Airport Conference Room)
+- June 12 - Review Open Items (Manassas Airport)

-- June 26 --Vision Summit Open House (7PM - Boys and Girls Club)
+- June 26 - Vision Summit Open House (Boys and Girls Club)

-- August 21 - Comp Plan Update Committee meeting (6 PM in the City Hall 2nd floor conference room)
+- August 21 - Comp Plan Update Committee meeting (City Hall 2nd Floor)

 The Community Engagement portion of the Comprehensive Plan Update included two phases of Community Conversations meetings, pop-up events, HOA meetings, and an online engagement tool, Let's Talk Manassas.
-All these activities aimed to learn more about the priorities of our citizens and to define a community-driven vision for the future.
+These activities aimed to learn more about the priorities of our citizens and to define a community-driven vision for the future.